onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

 - **Reduced Errors**: No manual find-and-replace operations that could miss instances
 - **Cleaner Scripts**: Schema names are defined once at the top of the deployment

-The DB_TOOL tool passes the appropriate schema name as a parameter, and our `MAIN_APPLY.sql` sets the variable before executing the numbered folders.
+The G3 tool passes the appropriate schema name as a parameter, and our `MAIN_APPLY.sql` sets the variable before executing the numbered folders.

 ### Granular Control